Variables To Consider When Determining Where To Incorporate

 Factoring corporate income taxes into the decision of where to incorporate is only relevant for those companies who conduct business in one state.
-For example, if a company incorporates in Wyoming but is located and operated in California, the company must file as a foreign entity in California.
+For example, if a company incorporates in Wyoming but is located and operating in California, the company must file as a foreign entity in California.
 This means that the business will be subject to California state income taxes.
 So, if a company is located and conducts business in a state other than the one in which they’re founded, they will end up paying filing fees and taxes either way.

 Another factor to consider when determining where to incorporate are privacy issues.
 States can vary considerably in their reporting and disclosure requirements.
-For example, states like Nevada only require officers, directors, and registered agents to be disclosed.
+For example, states like Nevada only require officers, directors, and /registered-agent-services/”>registered agents to be disclosed.
 Other states could require the corporation or LLC to disclose all shareholders or members.
 It could prove to be troublesome for some corporations if a state requires them to disclose stockholders as a matter of public record.

 New business owners may also want to pay attention to the organization requirements of the state in which they’re electing to incorporate.
 For example, Nevada, Wyoming, and Delaware are all attractive options for corporations because they allow single-person corporations.
 Some others define how many members must serve on the board of directors.
 For smaller businesses, this could be troublesome, as they would then be forced into finding directors to serve in this capacity.
 Allowing single-person corporations can not only protect owners for liabilities and debts, but it can also enable owners to issue stock.